Flagpoling Canada Immigration Law and Regulations for Practitioners

 (b) continue to meet these requirements at the time of the examination on entry into Canada.

 So if someone flagpoles and they have valid status in Canada, they may be able to renew it at a port of entry.
-Of course, they need to show the officer they still meet the requirements of R179, especially they have no intention to overstay in Canada.
-You could locate this under A20(1)(b) as well.
+Of course, they need to show the officer they still meet the requirements of R179, especially if they have no intention to overstay in Canada.
+You could also locate this under A20(1)(b).

 Flagpoling for validating the Confirmation of Permanent Residence (COPR)

 A person who holds a “raw” COPR and shows up at a port of entry could land in Canada under the authority of A20(1)(a).

 A20 (1) Every foreign national, other than a foreign national referred to in section 19, who seeks to enter or remain in Canada must establish,